 Remove From The Old And Revalidate On The New

-You’ll need to revalidate some accounts, either by logging into them or scanning a QR code.
+You’ll need to revalidate some accounts by logging into them or scanning a QR code.

-Once your recovery is complete, your old and new phones’ private Microsoft account verification credentials in the Microsoft Authenticator app can be different.
+Once your recovery is complete, your old and new phones’ private Microsoft account verification credentials in the Microsoft Authenticator app can differ.
 Because each device has an additional credential, the codes are unique, but both are legitimate and functional when logging in with the appropriate phones.

 You should, however, delete the accounts from your old phone for security reasons.
-First, make sure your new phone can manage these accounts using Microsoft Authenticator.
-You are now aware of how to transfer Microsoft Authenticator to a new phone.
+First, ensure your new phone can manage these accounts using Microsoft Authenticator.
+You know how to transfer Microsoft Authenticator to a new phone.

 Can’t able to find drivers in Windows 10/11?
 Click Here to find them!